 1. Accept the Reality of the Loss

 When someone dies, even if the death is expected, there is a sense that it hasn't happened.
-The first task of grieving is to face the reality that the person is dead, that the person is gone and will not return, that reunion in this life is impossible.
-Denying the facts of the loss, the meaning of the loss, or the irreversibility of the loss only serves to prolong the grief process.
-Though denial or hope for reunion is normal immediately after the loss, this illusion is usually short-lived.
+Denying the facts of the loss, the meaning of the loss, or the irreversibility of the loss can prolong the grief process.
+Acceptance is the first task.

 2. Experience the Pain of Grief

 Many people try to avoid the painful feelings by various ways such as "being strong", moving away, avoiding painful thoughts, "keeping busy", etc. There is no adaptive way of avoiding it.
-You must allow yourself to experience and express your feelings, even if this takes time.
 Anger, guilt, loneliness, anxiety, and depression are among the feelings and experiences that are normal during this time.
-Recall and relate both pleasant and unpleasant memories of the deceased.
 Ask for the support of friends.
-Tell them what you need from them, because people often misunderstand the needs of grieving.
-Be assured that the memory of your loved one will continue, but the pain will lessen in time and will finally disappear.
+Tell them what you need from them because people often misunderstand the needs of grieving.

 3. Adjust to an Environment with the Deceased Missing

 This means different things to different people, depending on what the relationship was.
-Many survivors, especially widowed persons, resent or fear having to develop new skills and to take on roles that were formerly performed by the deceased.
-There may be many practical daily affairs you need help and advice with, but there will be a great sense of pride in being able to master these challenges.
 The emotions involved in letting go are painful, but necessary to experience.
 By not doing so, you will remain stuck in the grief process and unable to resolve your loss.

 4. Withdraw Emotional Energy and Reinvest it in other Relationships

 The final task is to affect an emotional withdrawal from the deceased person so that this emotional energy can be used in continuing a productive life.
-This does not necessarily mean finding a new spouse, surrogate mother, etc. It does mean re-entering the stream of life without your deceased loved one.
 You must rebuild your own ways of satisfying your social, emotional, and practical needs by developing new or changed activities or relationships.
-This is NOT dishonouring the memory of the deceased and doesn't mean that you love him or her any less.
+This is NOT dishonouring the memory of the deceased and doesn't mean that you love them any less.
 It simply recognizes that there are other people and things to be loved and you are capable of loving.
 Your relationship to the deceased person is not over, but it is different.

-One of the most crucial things to do is to not allow yourself to grieve alone for the entire process.
-While time to sit alone with your thoughts, reflections and meditations on the way you are feeling is also important.
-It also so important to accept the support of others in your time of grief.
-Connecting with others will help you to heal.
-Communicating to others your feelings on the matter, allowing yourself to vent emotions to them by talking or crying, even just exchanging happy stories from the past will be one of the most cathartic and beneficial things you can do during the grieving process.
-Remember that everyone needs support when grieving and those who care for you know that and know that you would do the same for them.
+It’s important to accept the support of others in your time of grief.
+Connecting with others will help.
+Communicating to others your feelings, allowing yourself to vent emotions to them by talking or crying, even just exchanging happy stories from the past will be one of the most cathartic and beneficial things you can do during the grieving process.

 Take care of yourself.
-You may lose appetite and sleep during the period following the loss but remember that you must look after yourself.
-A healthy body will contribute to a healthy mind and you will to keep your health in balance.
-Similarly, exercise will usually help you feel better emotionally and will make you physically tired so that you sleep better.
-It can also be a relief to focus on something physical.
+A healthy body will contribute to a healthy mind and similarly, exercise will usually help you feel better emotionally and will make you physically tired so that you sleep better.

 Write about your loss in a journal.
 If you’ve lost a loved one, write a letter saying the things you never got to say; make a scrapbook or photo album celebrating the person’s life; or get involved in a cause or organization that was important to him or her.

-Don’t expect to complete mourning on a definitive date.
-Give yourself time and don’t compare yourself to others and how they have coped.
+Give yourself time to grieve and don’t compare yourself to others and how they have coped.
 Grieving does not proceed in a linear fashion, it may come and go, reappear to be reworked.

 Coming to terms with the loss is a gradual process and will take time.
-There will always be good days and bad days, some worse and some better than others.
+There will be good days and bad days.
 It is essential that on those good days that you don’t feel in any way that you are betraying the memory of the person you have lost.
 Their memory will remain there for you no matter what and, given time, thinking about them will no longer trigger sadness but will bring happy thoughts to your mind as you remember them fondly.